-Roll the dough out on a lightly floured surface; I then used pumpkin-shaped cookie cutters but you can use any shape.
-I cut the treats out and placed them on a greased cookie sheet.
+Roll the dough out on a lightly floured surface; I used pumpkin-shaped cookie cutters but you can use any shape then placed them on a greased cookie sheet.

 …and used them to make indented shapes on the top of the treats:

 Next, the treats were ready for the preheated 350 degree oven:

 After baking for about 20 minutes, they were ready to take out and cool.
 Be sure to cool the peanut butter and pumpkin dog treats completely before serving or refrigerating.